metagenomics/submg/README.md

 # Usage

 ## Prerequisites
 Before you can upload assemblies and bins with synum, you need to have a `Study` object in your ENA account.
-Before using Synum, you also need to upload all reads and create objects for all biological samples.
+You also need to upload all reads and create objects for all biological samples before you start with the metagenome and bin uploads.
 For instructions on these steps see the [ENA documentation](https://ena-docs.readthedocs.io/en/latest/).

 ## ENA Development Test Server
 ENA provides a [test service](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/interactive.html) to trial your submission.
 We strongly suggest submitting to the production server only after a test submission with identical parameters was successful.
-Otherweise, you might end up with incomplete or incorrect submissions, with no ability to correct or remove them.
+Otherwise, you might end up with incomplete or incorrect submissions, with no ability to correct or remove them.
 Unless `--devtest 0` is specified, synum will always submit to the test server.

 ## The Config File
 A lot of (meta)data is required for a submission.
-To use synum, you need to provide metadata and the locations of your files in a YAML document.
-We recommend filling out the fields in `exampleConfig.yaml`, which also contains comments with explanations for each field.
+To use synum, you need to provide metadata and the locations of your files in a YAML document. `emptyConfig.yaml` contains comments with explanations for each field.
 The file is divided into sections.
-Which sections you need to fill out depends on the type of your submission and is explained in the comments of `exampleConfig.yaml`.
-You may consult the config files in the `./tests` directory to see more examples.
+Which sections you need to fill out depends on the type of your submission and is explained in the comments of `emptyConfig.yaml`.
+You may consult `exampleConfig.yaml`as well as the config files in the `./tests` directory to see more examples.
 If you are unsure of how to fill out certain fields, you can ask in the [github discussions page](https://github.com/ttubb/synum/discussions) of this project.

 ## Arguments
 ```